KyberNetwork/developer-portal/faqs.md

 ### 1. How do I obtain the list of pool members who delegated their stakes to me?
 You will have to listen for the `Delegated` event emitted.
 Kyber will also provide an API for the list of pool members.

-### 2. How do I make use of the `getStakerDataForPastEpoch` and `getStake` functions to calculate the stake and reward distribution for my pool members?
+### 2. How do I make use of the `getRawStakerData` and `getStakerData` functions to calculate the stake and reward distribution for my pool members?
 Let us look at a simple example of 1 pool master, with 2 pool members who delegated their stakes to him.

 #### Epoch 9